kristerkari/jQuery-Geolocator/README.md

 __targetBlank__

-Set to `true` to open all "directions" links in a new browser tab/window.
+Set to `true` to open all `'Show directions'` links in a new browser tab/window.
 Default: `false`.

 __debugMode__

 Set to `true` to enable debug mode.
-It logs all Geolocation and Google API errors to you browser's javascript console.
+This mode logs all Geolocation and Google API errors to you browser's Javascript console.
 Default: `false`.

 ## Plugin options: Elements

 __checkElem__

-Element selector (a link element) for manualCheck setting.
+Element selector (a link element) for `manualCheck` setting.
 Default: `'#check'`.

 __recheckElem__